 But if that’s what the extent of your content or blog planning is limited to, you really need to take a step back.
 Your content is probably adding no value in the lives of your target audience, or to your brand.

-Without blogging objectives, you are likely to waste time, money and human resources running around in circles.
+Without blogging objectives, you can’t measure content performance.
+And without performance reporting in place, you are likely to waste time, money and human resources running around in circles.

 That is why it is super important to set concrete content goals from the beginning and then align your blogging efforts accordingly.
 Let’s see how.